quentinchen727/notes/reactjs.md

 next project even if it's not in React.

 2. Fast UI.
-React updates onoy those parts are absolutely necessary so taht the internal state(virtual DOM) and the view(real DOM) are the same.
+React updates only those parts are absolutely necessary so that the internal state(virtual DOM) and the view(real DOM) are the same.
 Vritual Dom exists only in Javascript memory.
 Do unit testing with Jest on the command line.
 React is back-end agnostic.
 You can integrate it with any back end and any